Climate Calm™ is a personal development hub and community where changemakers expand their impact without burning out

 Helping the climate-conscious overcome burnout and overwhelm through the Climate Calm™ method

 The record-breaking events of 2025 are impossible to ignore.
-The climate crisis is escalating, and the data is clear: we need to act urgently and effectively.
+The climate crisis is escalating, and the data is clear: we need to act at scale and pace.

-But urgency, when internalised, can overload our nervous systems.
-It sends us into fight-or-flight mode, triggering anxiety, burnout, and a host of difficult climate emotions that compromise well-being.
+This urgency, when internalised, can overload our nervous systems.
+It sends us into fight-or-flight mode, triggering anxiety, burnout, compromising health and wellbeing.

 For those who care deeply about a safe and liveable future, these are profoundly challenging times.
 We need a better way to show up.

-• How to build emotional resilience through the climate crisis, using nervous system regulation practices to manage anxiety and overwhelm.
+• Resilience - using nervous system regulation practices to manage anxiety and overwhelm.

 Are You A Time Rebel?